TRudolphi/MegaTinyProgrammer_LowMemoryLib/README.md

 ```
 Will have 950 bytes (46%) of flash and 20 bytes (15%) of RAM of a Attiny 202

-### automatic switcher between UPDI and serial terminal circuit
+### automatic switcher between UPDI programming and serial terminal circuit
 ![image](SerialSwitcher.jpg) "automatic switcher between UPDI and serial terminal"

 This circuit automaticly switches between an UDPI firmware upload and serial monitoring in Arduino
+Now uploading and tracing the RS232 output is just working as with other Arduino boards